gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 coefficients (@fig:relation_raw), as observed previously by @HeinGron17, with no clear geographic pattern (@fig:lcbd_raw).
-If anything, the highest values seemed to be at the borders of the most sampled regions, which are about where the sites with the less species observed are located (@fig:richness_raw).
+If anything, the highest values seemed to be at the borders of the most sampled regions, where are located the sites in which fewer species were observed (@fig:richness_raw).
 On the other hand, SDM predictions showed a quadratic form, with the LCBD coefficients re-increasing after some threshold (@fig:relation_sdm).
 The geographic pattern is also clearer, with the highest values to the northern and southern extremes (@fig:lcbd_sdm).
-We suggest that this result makes sense, as LCBD indices should highlight the most exceptional species composition, and these are both well and continuously represented in a SDM.
+Since LCBD indices should highlight the most exceptional species composition, both species poor or species rich, this result is no necessarily surprising.
+In a way, extremes and intermediate values might be represented more evenly on the continuous scale of a SDM than in the raw data.
-Although raw occurrence data results concorded with those of @HeinGron17, the "border effect" and the difference with SDM projections might show the importance of going beyond occurrence data when using large databases but spatially biased databases such as eBird.
+Although raw occurrence data results concorded with those of @HeinGron17, the different result with the SDM projections might show the importance of going beyond occurrence data when using large but spatially biased databases such as eBird.
 Once again, our results highlight the need for well-thought method and an investigation of the appropriate transformation to use on the data.